 Our Team [fr]

-He graduated in Electrical Engineering from the Institut National des Sciences Appliquées in Toulouse (1976); he received his PhD (1979) and his Docteur ès Sciences diploma, both in Computer Science from the Institut National Polytechnique in Toulouse.
-In 1980, he was recruited by the National Centre for Scientific Research (CNRS) and started to work with the Laboratory for Analysis and Architecture of Systems (LAAS-CNRS) in Toulouse; he currently holds the position of Directeur de Recherche at CNRS.
-He was appointed as Director of LAAS-CNRS from 2011 to 2015.
+Jean Arlat has been appointed as Science and Technology Counsellor at the French Embassy in London in September 2016.
+He currently holds a position of Directeur de Recherche de Classe Exceptionnelle at CNRS.
+He graduated in Electrical Engineering from the Institut National des Sciences Appliquées in Toulouse (1976); he received his PhD (1979) and his Docteur ès Sciences diploma (1990), both in Computer Science from the Institut National Polytechnique in Toulouse.
+In 1980, he joined the National Centre for Scientific Research (CNRS) to work with the Laboratory for Analysis and Architecture of Systems (LAAS-CNRS) in Toulouse, that he has directed from 2011 to 2015.

-He has held responsibilities with international learned societies; in particular, he chaired the IFIP Working Group 10.4 (1999-2005) and the IEEE Technical Committee (1994-1995), both on Dependable Computing and Fault Tolerance.
+He held responsibilities with international learned societies; in particular, he chaired the IFIP Working Group 10.4 (1999-2005) and the IEEE Technical Committee (1994-1995), both on Dependable Computing and Fault Tolerance.
 He has contributed to several international collaborations (BR, TW, ZA) and made long-term sojourns abroad, including six months in Japan (TIT - 1992) and one year in the US (UCLA - 1979-80).
 He has also contributed to several EU-funded projects, most of them involving partners in the United Kingdom.

 Ludovic Drouin has obtained a D. Phil.
 In chemistry from the University of Oxford (2008), after which he undertook a post-doctorate training in Prof. Shibasaki’s laboratory (2008-2009) at the University of Tokyo.
 After having spent his 2 years of post-doc, he joined the University of Paris-Sud and took a lecturer position in Prof. Aitken’s laboratory (2009).
 He then joined the Institute of Cancer Research London (ICR) (2010-2015) where he worked in the Drug Discovery Unit in the group of Dr. Hoelder.
 Since 2016, Ludovic has worked at the French Embassy in London as scientific attaché in the area covering Physical Sciences, Innovation, Energy and Environment.